dotlang/language/doc/RFE.md

 StackElementFlt := @{"stack"}(float).StackElement
 ```
 But it's confusing to have access to elements inside a module via `@`.
 Why not have access to functions?
+a value binding has a precise type information. but a function is not explicit. it may refer to different locations.
+The exact place can be specified if we know the types of inputs.